 Oh, silly, he won’t care how I look anyway…But I care….

 Will he feel annoyed if I ask for a photograph…Oh, I cannot even look him in the eye…

 just a Hi…just a smile…but what would he think?
 What could I say? ”

 This all unfolded within seconds.
 I was frozen like a bunny in headlights simply staring at him from a safe distance as he disappeared from view.

-I recall being the same when I attempted to chat to Brené Brown at a book signing event.
+I recall being the same when I attempted to chat with Brené Brown at a book signing event.

 I have read the work of Elaine Aron (a research psychologist) and particularly enjoyed her book The Highly Sensitive Person and the recent film she was involved with.
 The film is called SensItive which features Elaine Aron and Alanis Morissette.

 I have always felt different and my life has often been confusing.

 This sensitive innate temperament is seen in humans and also many other species and has been discovered, through research, to be an important survival advantage.
 A small proportion of a group/tribe needs to be able to pay more attention and process the environment more strongly.
 Diversity is important and there is room for us all.
 We all have strengths and limitations of varying degrees.